charlieshao5189/mobile_weather_station_workshop/README.md

 ![image](pics/s4_rain_sensor_object.png)

+All the modification on this step can be found in [this commit](https://github.com/charlieshao5189/mobile_weather_station_workshop/commit/3d1e7a824eaa5bf244b3ad0cd5175fb9f1b95239).

 ### Step 5- Power optimizing
 Let's do some power optimizing to make this mobile weather station more power efficient.